Reboare/Lagrange/_posts/2017-12-26-tutorial-bof-1.md

    0x080484ba <+38>:	mov    DWORD PTR [esp],eax
    0x080484bd <+41>:	call   0x8048390 <fgets@plt>
 ```
-Here, the variables are popped onto the stack that will from the arguments being sent to the fgets function.
-In 32-bit systems a function call takes it's arguments off the top of the stack so, in this case I'll try and convert the assembly into raw english step-by-step.
+Here, three variables are placed onto the stack.
+These will be the arguments being sent to the fgets function.
+In 32-bit system's a function call takes it's arguments off the top of the stack.
+In this case I'll try and convert what's happening in the assembly into english step-by-step.

 ```gdb
 mov    eax,ds:0x804a020 ; Place the value 0x804a020 into the eax register